rahafoundation/raha-homepage/README.md

 ## Architecture

-It's a static [Google AMP](https://www.ampproject.org/) site; the AMP subset of HTML in the `src/` directory, written in mustache templates and with an internationalization layer.
+It's a static [Google AMP](https://www.ampproject.org/) site; the AMP subset of HTML in the `src/` directory, written in handlebars templates and with an internationalization layer.
 This gets built into a static site with very fast performance.

-### Mustache
+### Handlebars

-The [Mustache templating language](http://mustache.github.io/) is used primarily to allow for partial templates. `yarn build` calls its command line tool to turn the mustache files into matching HTML ones, matching the directory structure of the `src/pages/` directory.
+The [Handlebars templating language](http://handlebarsjs.com/) is used primarily to allow for partial templates. `yarn build` calls its command line tool to turn the handlebars files into matching HTML ones, matching the directory structure of the `src/pages/` directory.

-You can invoke a template by adding the partial to the `src/partials` directory (say, `./src/partials/mySpecialHeader`), and then in any mustache file, you can inject it by inputting `{{> mySpecialHeader}}`.
+You can invoke a template by adding the partial to the `src/partials` directory (say, `./src/partials/path/to/mySpecialHeader`), and then in any handlebars file, you can inject it by inputting `{{> raha/path/to/mySpecialHeader}}`.

-A couple limitations/features:

-1. Note that Mustache won't error on build if you gave it a nonexistent name;
-    it just won't inject anything there.
-1. Because of how simple Mustache is, every partial must have unique names.
-    Even if they are in different subdirectories of the `src/partials` dir.
-    Mustache just names partials based on their file names.
-1. Mustache doesn't care if the templates you give it are valid html or not.
-So for instance, all the styles templates in this project are actually just CSS, because Google AMP requires that all your custom styles go in one `style` tag.
-Gee whiz.

-Mustache can also do things like injecting variables into the templates, but that's not really useful for us since we're not running it in a dynamic javascript context, so we don't pass it any input variables (`/src/mustacheView.json` is totally empty).
-Really, the only point is partials, but thankfully Mustache is so simple it does little else.
+This project also uses [Handlebars Layouts](https://github.com/shannonmoeller/handlebars-layouts) for a bit less repetition in layout code.

 ### Translations

-After the mustache templates are built, the [`static-i18n`](https://github.com/claudetech/node-static-i18n) tool is used to populate i18n placeholders into the actual generated HTML files from the `src/` directory.
+After the handlebars templates are built, the [`static-i18n`](https://github.com/claudetech/node-static-i18n) tool is used to populate i18n placeholders into the actual generated HTML files from the `src/` directory.